zlab-pub/qca_spectral_scan/README.md

 Download the APK file built by GitHub Actions from the [Releases](https://github.com/zlab-pub/qca_spectral_scan/releases) page and install it using `adb install`.

-Alternatively, build the app on a Linux system with JDK 17 (or above) and Android SDK 34 by running `./gradlew assembleDebug`, which produces an APK file at `app/build/outputs/apk/debug/app-debug.apk`.
+Alternatively, build the app on a Linux system with JDK 17 and Android SDK 34 by running `./gradlew assembleDebug`, which produces an APK file at `app/build/outputs/apk/debug/app-debug.apk`.
 The following third-party dependencies will be downloaded during the build process:

 - [libsu](https://github.com/topjohnwu/libsu) will be downloaded by Gradle.
 - [libnl](https://github.com/thom311/libnl) will be downloaded by CMake, built from source, and included in the app as shared libraries.